huggingface/blog/patchtst.md

 The `PatchTST` model was proposed in A Time Series is Worth [64 Words: Long-term Forecasting with Transformers](https://arxiv.org/abs/2211.14730) by Yuqi Nie, Nam H. Nguyen, Phanwadee Sinthong, Jayant Kalagnanam.

-We will demonstrate the trasfer learning capability of the `PatchTST` model.
+We will demonstrate the transfer learning capability of the `PatchTST` model.
 We will pretrain the model for a forecasting task on a `source` dataset.
 Then, we will use the pretrained model for a zero-shot forecasting on a `target` dataset.
 The zero-shot forecasting performance will denote the `test` performance of the model in the `target` domain, without any